GMANarasimha145/Data-Science-TASK-1-CodeClause/README.md

 ## Acknowledgments

 I would like to express my gratitude to [CodeClause](https://www.codeclause.com/) for providing the opportunity to work on this exciting Data Science Internship project.

----

-Feel free to customize this README template to include specific instructions, project details, and acknowledgments relevant to your project.
-It will serve as a valuable resource for users and collaborators who visit your repository.